 A multi-billion dollar program founded in 1958, the SBIC Program is one of many financial assistance programs available through the U.S. Small Business Administration.
 The structure of the program is unique in that SBICs are privately owned and managed investment funds, licensed and regulated by SBA, that use their own capital plus funds borrowed with an SBA guarantee to make equity and debt investments in qualifying small businesses.
 The U.S. Small Business Administration does not invest directly into small business through the SBIC Program, but provides funding to qualified investment management firms with expertise in certain sectors or industries.

 This section provides an overview of the SBIC Program, providing information on the benefits to small businesses, how investment funds can participate and what the advantages are of investing in an SBIC.
-The content of this section is also provided in a PDF presentation available for download by clicking on the adjacent image.
+The content of this section, as well as a general overview of the Office of Investment and Innovation, is available for download by clicking the image below.

 Program Achievements & Success Stories

 On September 30th, 2013, the last day of the U.S. Government's fiscal year, the SBIC Program closed another record year.
 Here are just a few of the results achieved:

 - The SBA issued $2.2 billion in new commitments to SBICs